-(http://www.spokaneengineering.org/permit-information).
+The Development Services Center reviews and approves drainage submittals for private commercial and residential developments.
+A Stormwater Intake Checklist was added to the City's Engineering Services website to ease the review process.
 The drainage submittal requires a Drainage Report, Drainage Plan, Grading Plan, Swale Details, and Erosion and Sediment Control Plans and Details.
 The City requires developers to submit a maintenance plan for all facilities during the plan review.
 A draft copy of the Conditions, Covenants and Restrictions (CC&Rs) for the homeowners' association in charge of operating and maintaining the drainage facilities is required.